Oudy1st/Twitter-Sentimental/README.md

 # Twitter-Sentimental-categorization

 # Introduction
-  This project is created for test basic text sentimental and categorization.
-So, I scrapped 1000 tweets and analyse them.
+  This project is created to test basic text sentimental and categorization.
+So, I scrapped 1000 tweets and analyze them.

 # Development
   All in python.

 ### Twitter Scrapping
-I use tweepy library to scrap some tweets with keyword.
+I used Tweepy library to scrap some tweets with a keyword.

 ### Sentimental
-I use textblob library which has sentiment method.
+I use Textblob library which has the sentiment method.

 ### Categorization
-I use textblob library to train 5 classifiers and use them joinly for multi-classification, categorize.
+I use Textblob library to train 5 classifiers and use them jointly for multi-classification, categorize.